 Spend your final two days making the most of this turquoise paradise.
 Sokolo Bay offers the ultimate seclusion and with only a few boats, you can really enjoy the beautiful scenery.
 Be as adventurous or as laid back as you like; go banana boating, water skiing, kayaking along the shoreline – or just lie back with a good book.
 The choice is yours.
 In the evening, this secluded bay near Rinca Island makes the perfect spot for stargazing.

 Tomorrow is your final day and your final opportunity for dragon discovery.
 You’ll have spent the night sailing up to North Rinca, ready for another early nature walk in the morning.
 Take in the beautiful vistas as you explore these pristine islands for one last time and, fingers crossed, get treated to a Komodo sighting.
 Then, in the afternoon, there’s time for one last snorkel – and arguably, it’s the best one yet.
-Tatawa Besar is a snorkelling treasure trove, with some of the best visibility around and warmer waters bringing large schools of fish to the colourful corals.
+Tatawa Besar is a snorkelling treasure trove, with some of the best visibility around and warmer waters bringing large schools of fish to the colorful corals.
 Trust us, you’re in for a treat.
-Your holiday ends the same way it started, with a breathtaking sunset.
-So grab a cocktail and savour the moment as the sun melts away behind the distant Sangean Volcano.
+Your vacation ends the same way it started, with a breathtaking sunset.
+So grab a cocktail and savor the moment as the sun melts away behind the distant Sangean Volcano.
 Relaxed and contented, drift off to sleep listening to the gentle lapping of the waves.

 Eight days and 123 nautical miles later, it’s time to return to port at Labuan Bajo.
 But, as you board your flight home, be sure to look over the photos on your camera as proof that you didn’t just dream the whole trip.